The House Method team reviews and recommends lawn care service providers. House Method is reader-supported. Advertiser Disclosure.

 Simpler than raking the thatch manually, aerating your lawn will break up the thatch and allow your grass to breathe, hydrate, and ultimately grow stronger.

 Other signs that your lawn needs aeration include:

 The best time to aerate your lawn is during the growing season for your grass.
-Not all grasses grow at the same times during the year.
+Not all grasses grow at the same time during the year.
 Cool-season grasses such as fescue, bluegrass, and rye should be aerated anytime from August through October.

-Warm-season grasses like Zoysia, Bermuda, and St. Augustine should be aerated in the spring from April through June.
+Warm-season grasses like zoysia, Bermuda, and St. Augustine should be aerated in the spring from April through June.
 After you aerate your lawn, apply a top dressing to add organic matter into the soil that will help nourish your grass.

 There are two main types of rolling lawn aerators: spike aerators and core aerators.